SiennaMarisa Brown, MSc.

 Background

-After graduating from Northern Kentucky University with a B.A. in Psychology and a B.S. in Sociology, SiennaMarisa found herself 'across the pond' at the University of Oxford where she earned a MSc in Sociology.
-She is currently a PhD candidate of Clinical Psychology at the University of Edinburgh's School of Health in Social Science where she is actively working on a dissertation about eating disorder-centred online communities.
+After graduating from Northern Kentucky University with B.A.
+Psychology and B.S.
+Sociology degrees, SiennaMarisa earned a MSc Sociology at University of Oxford.
+She is a PhD Clinical Psychology candidate of the University of Edinburgh's School of Health in Social Science.

 SiennaMarisa's research and career interests are rooted in the sociological idea that "nothing is as it seems”, and she has been fortunate to pursue relevant opportunities in the United States and abroad.